 Along the way I earned my Masters of Fine Arts in Creative Writing at UBC.
 I discovered I love teaching creative writing too, especially to my youngest and most senior students as they have no filters and never worry about whether it is “good” or not.
 They just write.
 I bet they would be surprised to know I try to learn everything I can from them.

 In 2021 I published My Best Friend is Extinct with the wonderful Orca Book Publishers.
 Cornelia Li is the incomparable illustrator who brought Henry and Yarp and this snow-filled world to life.
 It’s a book about finding friendship, being your best self, and discovering pre-historic creatures in your backyard.
 Oh, and there’s lots and lots of snow, because every snow day is the best day ever.

 Rebecca’s Professional Bio

 Rebecca is an award-winning writer and filmmaker living in Whistler, British Columbia.
 Her short fiction has been published in Room, The Antigonish Review and Pique Newsmagazine.
 She has made over 35 short films, which have broadcast on TV and been screened at festivals around the world.
 Her films have won the People’s Choice Award three times.
 Rebecca is a passionate advocate for the literary arts, and enjoys supporting emerging and established writers in their projects through teaching, editing, career consultation and assisting writers’ critique groups in their formation.
-Her middle-grade children’s book My Best Friend is Extinct (Orca Book Publishers) is a finalist for the Chocolate Lily Award and Red Cedar Book Award.
+Her middle-grade children’s book My Best Friend is Extinct (Orca Book Publishers) is the winner of the 2023 Chocolate Lily Award and a finalist for the 2023 Red Cedar Book Award.